What is a Collateral (Pawn) Loan?

 What items can I pawn?

 - We take almost anything of value.
-Common items that people pawn are gold, diamonds, watches, platinum, silver, and coins, as well as instruments, electronics, tools, televisions, laptops, iPods, DVD’s, DVD players, bikes, cameras, cars, collectibles, etc.
+Common items that people pawn are gold, diamonds, watches, platinum, silver, and coins, as well as instruments, electronics, tools, televisions, laptops, iPhones, video game consoles, bikes, cameras, cars, collectibles, etc.

 What items do you not accept?